 3104.4 Contents.
 Only materials and decorations approved by the building official shall be located in the pedestrian walkway.

 3104.6 Public way.
-Pedestrian walkways over a public way shall also comply with Chapter 32.
+Pedestrian walkways over a public way shall comply with Chapter 32.

 3104.7 Egress.
 Access shall be provided at all times to a pedestrian walkway that serves as a required exit.

-1. Exit access travel distance on a pedestrian walkway equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1 shall not exceed 250 feet (76,200 mm).
+1. Exit access travel distance on a pedestrian walkway equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1 shall be 250 feet (76 200 mm) or less.

-2. Exit access travel distance on a pedestrian walkway constructed with both sides at least 50 percent open shall not exceed 300 feet (91,440 mm).
+2. Exit access travel distance on a pedestrian walkway constructed with both sides not less than 50 percent open shall be 300 feet (91 440 mm) or less.

-3. Exit access travel distance on a pedestrian walkway constructed with both sides at least 50 percent open, and equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1, shall not exceed 400 feet (122 m).
+3. Exit access travel distance on a pedestrian walkway constructed with both sides not less than 50 percent open, and equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1, shall be 400 feet (122 m) or less.

 3104.10 Tunneled walkway.
-Separation between the tunneled walkway and the building to which it is connected shall not be less than 2-hour fire-resistant construction and openings therein shall be protected in accordance with Table 715.4.
+Separation between the tunneled walkway and the building to which it is connected shall be not less than 2-hour fire-resistant construction and openings therein shall be protected in accordance with Table 716.5.

 AWNINGS AND CANOPIES

 3105.1 General.
-Awnings or canopies shall comply with the requirements of this section and other applicable sections of this code.
+Awnings and canopies shall comply with the requirements of Sections 3105.2 through 3105.4 and other applicable sections of this code.

 3105.3 Design and construction.
 Awnings and canopies shall be designed and constructed to withstand wind or other lateral loads and live loads as required by Chapter 16 with due allowance for shape, open construction and similar features that relieve the pressures or loads.
 Structural members shall be protected to prevent deterioration.
 Awnings shall have frames of noncombustible material, fire-retardant-treated wood, wood of Type IV size, or 1-hour construction with combustible or noncombustible covers and shall be either fixed, retractable, folding or collapsible.

-3105.4 Canopy materials.
-Canopies shall be constructed of a rigid framework with an approved covering that meets the fire propagation performance criteria of NFPA 701 or has a flame spread index not greater than 25 when tested in accordance with ASTM E 84 or UL 723.
+3105.4 Awnings and canopy materials.
+Awnings and canopies shall be provided with an approved covering that meets the fire propagation performance criteria of Test Method 1 or Test Method 2, as appropriate, of NFPA 701 or has a flame spread index not greater than 25 when tested in accordance with ASTM E 84 or UL 723.

 3106.2 Thickness.
-The maximum height or thickness of a marquee measured vertically from its lowest to its highest point shall not exceed 3 feet (914 mm) where the marquee projects more than two-thirds of the distance from the property line to the curb line, and shall not exceed 9 feet (2743 mm) where the marquee is less than two-thirds of the distance from the property line to the curb line.
+The height or thickness of a marquee measured vertically from its lowest to its highest point shall be not greater than 3 feet (914 mm) where the marquee projects more than two-thirds of the distance from the lot line to the curb line, and shall be not greater than 9 feet (2743 mm) where the marquee is less than two-thirds of the distance from the lot line to the curb line.

 3106.3 Roof construction.
 Where the roof or any part thereof is a skylight, the skylight shall comply with the requirements of Chapter 24.
-Every roof and skylight of a marquee shall be sloped to downspouts that shall conduct any drainage from the marquee in such a manner so as not to spill onto an accessible route or a walking surface serving an exit discharge..
+Every roof and skylight of a marquee shall be sloped to downspouts that shall conduct any drainage from the marquee in such a manner so as not to spill over the sidewalk.

 3106.4 Location prohibited.
 Every marquee shall be so located as not to interfere with the operation of any exterior standpipe, and such that the marquee does not obstruct the clear passage of stairways or exit discharge from the building or the installation or maintenance of street lighting.

 3106.5 Construction.
-A marquee shall be supported entirely from the building and constructed of materials permitted for the construction type of the building.
+A marquee shall be supported entirely from the building and constructed of noncombustible materials.
 Marquees shall be designed as required in Chapter 16.
 Structural members shall be protected to prevent deterioration.

 3107.1 General.
 Signs shall be designed, constructed and maintained in accordance with this and other applicable sections in this code.